devflowinc/trieve-rust-client/docs/EventsApi.md

 > models::EventReturn get_events(tr_dataset, get_events_data)
 Get events for the dataset

-Get events for the dataset  Get events for the dataset specified by the TR-Dataset header.
+Get events for the dataset specified by the TR-Dataset header.

 ### Parameters